LiamYoungRWO/solanamonitoring-current-/Notes.md

 If you just make this work like sauce then you don't need to put anything in here buddy.

-This is probably unnecessarry for wexisting but this repo shame sits in your pins until fully functional with this config.
+This is probably unnecessarry for existing but this repo shame sits in your pins until fully functional with this config.